anongrp/AnDatabase-Java/README.md

  2. Fast and Highly Secure
  3. Table Exportation Support (To CSV File)
  4. Data Stored In Highly Secured Encryption Algorithms With Encryption Key That's Only Developer Knows.
+ 5. Easy Implementation Only Maximum 10 Lines Of Code Required For Implementing AnDatabase.

 # _> Download_ :